Odasnac/odasnac.github.io/content/en/posts/LUCK-blog-post.md

 ---
-title: Luck Is Not an Answer
+title: Luck is not an Answer
 date: 2026-06-20T23:05:18+02:00
 weight: -260620
 draft: false